 I am a physical oceanographer with special interest in ocean modelling.
 I have experience of applying models to a broad range of research topics including marine renewable energy, past climate conditions, marine biosecurity and the aquaculture industry.

 I have worked for several years as a physical oceanographer on a number projects, including:

 as well as contributing to external projects (e.g., Angle Shark Project: Wales and SIARC) as an hydrodynamic- and biophysical modeller.
 In early 2023 I will be joining a 'blue carbon' project, the Convex Seascape Survey.

-Particular areas of research interest include: numerical modelling (physical, biophysical and biogeochemical/ecosystem), sediment dynamics, sea-level rise and climate change, marine renewable energy.
+Particular areas of research interest include: numerical modelling (physical, biophysical), sediment dynamics, marine renewable energy, sea-level rise and climate change.

 I have a range of research interests in which PhD projects could be developed.
 Please contact me by email in the first instance regarding any of the following areas:

 - Tidal modelling (past, present or future)

 - Dispersal of marine organisms (including invasive species and aquaculture)